 You want to cut corporate taxes and lower the top rate on income taxes and eliminate the inheritance tax.
 You say you want the tax changes to be revenue neutral.
 How do you cut those taxes without raising taxes on the middle class?

-I would be must interested in hearing their answers to those questions and the rest that Christensen suggests.Read full article » Comments Off
+I would be must interested in hearing their answers to those questions and the rest that Christensen suggests.Read full article » Comments Off on 10 questions

 The Charlotte City Council is now back to discussing its capital plan, with Mayor Anthony Foxx and City Manager Curt Walton thinking city residents are underataxed.
 Their proposed solution to all that ails the city is to essentially double down on existing policy.
 Charlotte’s failings in their view, you see, is that despite already having the highest local government in the state for any city with a population of 25,000+ is that we as community haven’t built enough stuff.
 The city needs more of your money so that economically it can keep up with communities like those in the Triangle that tax its citizens less than we here in Charlotte/Meckelnburg do.